Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: Introduction

 Despite these advancements, security remains a critical and underexplored issue in ISAC systems, stemming from the inherent broadcast nature and spectrum-sharing mechanisms \cite{zou2016survey}.
 In particular, the dual objectives of communication and sensing introduce unique security challenges from two perspectives: secure communication and secure sensing.

-In terms of secure communication within ISAC systems, where the objective is to prevent information leakage and ensure data confidentiality, extensive research efforts have been devoted, particularly in the domains of physical layer security \cite{shiu2011physical,mukherjee2014principles,liu2016physical,wei2022toward,jiang2024physical,chu2023joint,xu2022robust,ren2023robust}.
+In terms of secure communication within ISAC systems, where the objective is to prevent information leakage and ensure data confidentiality, extensive research efforts have been devoted, particularly in the domains of physical layer security \cite{shiu2011physical,mukherjee2014principles,liu2016physical,wei2022toward,jiang2024physical,chu2023joint,xu2022robust,ren2023robust,wang2024sensing}.
 These studies primarily focus on mitigating the risk of eavesdropping by unauthorized entities.
-To achieve this, various techniques have been proposed, including artificial noise injection \cite{su2020secure,guo2024secure,liu2022outage}, cooperative jamming \cite{hu2017cooperative,gu2023robust,ye2023robust}, and constellation shaping \cite{montezuma2015implementing,bang2020secure,ma2022optimal}, all aimed at degrading the reception quality at potential eavesdroppers while preserving reliable communication for legitimate users.
+To achieve this, various techniques have been proposed, including artificial noise injection \cite{su2020secure,guo2024secure,liu2022outage}, cooperative jamming \cite{hu2017cooperative,gu2023robust,ye2023robust}, reconfigurable intelligent surface (RIS) assistance \cite{magbool2025survey,kumar2025beamforming,kazymova2025achievable,10643599} and constellation shaping \cite{montezuma2015implementing,bang2020secure,ma2022optimal}, all aimed at degrading the reception quality at potential eavesdroppers while preserving reliable communication for legitimate users.

 Sensing security refers to the ability of a system to conduct sensing operations without being easily detected, intercepted, or exploited by adversaries \cite{stove2004low,pace2009detecting}.
 When sensing security is taken into account in ISAC systems, conventional methods that prioritize sensing accuracy are no longer sufficient.
 Instead, low-probability-of-intercept (LPI) strategies \cite{stove2004low,liu2015lpi,zhang2016lpi} should be exploited to minimize the risk of signal interception while ensuring reliable sensing performance.
 A lack of LPI features in ISAC signals may allow electronic surveillance systems (ESMs) to detect and localize transmission over long distances, thereby compromising the stealth and integrity of the sensing task \cite{stove2004low,pace2009detecting,liu2015lpi,zhang2016lpi}.
+Recent works \cite{magbool2025hiding, han2025sensing, rexhepi2025blinding} have also investigated sensing security in ISAC systems, primarily aiming to prevent unauthorized sensing entities from detecting targets or localizing users through signal or environmental manipulation.
 Compared to communication insecurity, which typically results in data leakage or service disruption, sensing insecurity can entail significantly more severe consequences, including the potential exposure of the ISAC platform’s location, operational status, or strategic intent.

 Although sensing security is critical for real-world ISAC applications, it has received disproportionately less attention compared to its communication counterpart and remains largely underexplored.
 Motivated by this critical gap, we conduct a comprehensive investigation into sensing security for ISAC, focusing on performance analysis under multi-intercept threats, and beamforming design strategies.